EthanBeeson/Sudoku-Game/README.md

-The spring boot implementation is currently unfinished and under development still.
+The spring boot implementation to connect the java code 'suduko solver' to the javascript 'suduko game' is currently unfinished and under development still.